ABOUT THE ALLIANCE

 No, the Alliance cannot help pay for a funeral.
 We are a non-profit educational organization funded entirely by donations and staffed by volunteers.
 Unfortunately, we don't know of any private organization that can help with payments.

 If you need financial assistance to bury or cremate a loved one, you may apply to Monroe County's Temporary Assistance program.
-Eligible applicants could receive a funeral assistance grant of up to $1,250.
-Call (585) 232-3386 and ask to speak to the Burial Coordinator.
+Eligible applicants could receive a Burial Assistance Grant of up to $2,500 for a burial (less for a cremation).
+Call (585) 232-3386 and ask to speak to the Burial Assistance Coordinator.

 How do I join the Alliance?